The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 Public Benefit Corporations (PBCs).

-Other not-for-profit legal forms, which are outside the focus of this note due to their limited interactions with foreign grantmakers, include religious organizations, political parties, political movements, interest associations, trade unions, and professional chambers.
+Other not-for-profit legal forms, which are outside the focus of this Note, include religious organizations, political parties, political movements, interest associations of juridical persons, trade unions, professional chambers, and specialized legal forms, such as public educational juridical persons, public research institutions, and public universities.
+[1]

 B. Tax Laws

-Under the Income Tax Law, NGOs are exempt from tax on income from statutory activities (provided that certain conditions are met), state subsidies, other forms of state support, and “current account” bank interest (i.e., a single bank account used by an entity as its official income-expenditure account; other accounts may exist, but only one can be treated as a “current account”).
-(Article 18(4), Income Tax Law.)
-Foundations, funds, PBCs, and other public benefit NGOs are generally exempt from the Tax on Donations.
-(Article 20(4), Tax on Donations).
-Accordingly, public benefit NGOs generally do not have to pay either income tax or donations tax on foreign grants.
+Under the Income Tax Law, NPOs are exempt from tax on income from: statutory activities that do not generate a surplus revenue over related expenses (provided that certain conditions are met); state subsidies; other forms of state support; and “current account” bank interest (i.e., a single bank account used by an entity as its official income-expenditure account; other accounts may exist, but only one can be treated as a “current account”) (Article 18(4), Income Tax Law).
+Foundations, funds, and PBCs are generally exempt from the Tax on Donations.
+This exemption also applies to other public benefit NPOs, assuming that the donation will be used for the organization's public benefit activities (Article 20(4), Law on Donations).
+Accordingly, public benefit NPOs generally do not have to pay either income tax or donations tax on foreign grants.
+The tax exemption applies to all NPOs with a seat in a European Union member state (Article 20(12), Income Tax Law).

-Economic activities are taxed at a reduced rate, and foundations are exempt from tax on income generated from their registered endowments.
-As of May 1, 2004, when the Czech Republic entered the European Union and the Act on Value Added Tax took effect, NGOs are no longer generally exempt from output VAT on supplies provided to others in pursuit of statutory activities.
-However, activities of NGOs related to accredited educational activities and the provision of medical and social services remain exempt from output VAT.
-NGOs are also eligible for certain Real Property Tax exemptions.
-Both legal entities and natural persons may deduct donations to NGOs pursuing certain enumerated public benefit purposes and to organizations that filed and organized “public collections” under the Public Collections Law
+Economic activities and statutory activities that generate a surplus of revenue over related expenses are taxed at a reduced rate up to a certain limit.
+Foundations are exempt from tax on income generated from their registered endowments.
+Effective May 2004 when the Czech Republic entered the European Union and the Act on Value Added Tax took effect, NPOs are no longer generally exempt from output VAT on supplies provided to others in pursuit of statutory activities.
+However, activities of NPOs related to accredited educational activities, the provision of medical and social services, and certain other activities remain exempt from output VAT.
+NPOs are also eligible for certain Real Property Tax exemptions.
+Both legal entities and natural persons may deduct donations to NPOs pursuing certain enumerated public benefit purposes and to organizations that filed and organized “public collections” under the Public Collections Law

 II.
 Applicable Laws

-Act No. 2/1993, Constitution of the Czech Republic and the Constitutional List of Freedoms and Rights (“Constitutional Act”);
+Act No. 2/1993, Constitution of the Czech Republic and the Constitutional List of Freedoms and Rights (“Constitutional Act”), as amended by Constitutional Act No. 71/2012

-Act No. 357/1992 on Patrimonial Tax, Tax on Donations and Tax on Transfer of Property (“Law on Donations”), as amended by Act No. 179/2005 as well as previous amending acts;
+Act No. 357/1992 on Patrimonial Tax, Tax on Donations and Tax on Transfer of Property (“Law on Donations”), as amended by Act No. 458/2011, Part Six as well as previous amending acts

 III.
 Relevant Legal Forms